-Following on from last year’s visit to Iceland we're delighted that UKTI have arranged a visit from HM Ambassador Stuart Gill and his team to the region 7 to 10 April.
-This will include a visit to the market followed by one-to-one business meetings and a visit to a leading processor.
+Following on from last year’s visit to Iceland we're delighted that UKTI arranged a visit for HM Ambassador Stuart Gill and his team in early April.
+This included a visit to the market followed by one-to-one business meetings and a visit to a leading processor.

 Iceland are fisheries experts and we should never underestimate our relationship with them, there is always room for collaboration for mutual benefit.

-The GFMA Board commissioned the review with a focus on how the GFMA should conduct itself towards its membership and the industry and how it should face up to the challenges on issues linked to supply, sustainability, marketing, skills, technology & innovation and consumer perception of seafood.
+The GFMA Board commissioned a review on how the GFMA should conduct itself towards its membership and the industry and how it should face up to the challenges on issues linked to supply, sustainability, marketing, skills, technology & innovation and consumer perception of seafood.

-The review was needed to refocus on how the GFMA maintains its position as the voice of the industry in Grimsby & Humber region, how to re-invent itself to market and promote seafood, work with other stakeholders in securing supplies and enhanced trading relationships.
+The review was necessary to refocus on how the GFMA maintains its position as the voice of the industry in the Grimsby & Humber region to market and promote seafood, work with other stakeholders in securing supplies and enhanced trading relationships.
 Also, not forgetting the heritage e.g., the unique PGI status for traditionally smoked cod and haddock.

-The GFMA/SGH under its new identity will lead the way in maintaining our region’s competitiveness, identifying funding streams for supporting growth, broadening membership and there is future potential to relocate to The Humber Seafood Institute building at Europarc.
-The current Board are in full agreement; recognising the need to focus on the bigger picture for the industry as a whole.
+The GFMA/SGH under its new identity will lead the way in maintaining our region’s competitiveness, identifying funding streams for supporting growth, broadening membership and will replace the Humber Seafood Group.

 The business plan takes into account the important achievements of the GFMA and sets out a vision to take the organisation forwards.
 GFMA /SGH will have a clear and transparent purpose to help sustain its members’ and the industry cluster in Grimsby and the wider Humber Region.
 The aim is to put the organisation on a strong foundation so that it can continue to support and engage with industry for the next 100 years!

-This business plan articulates the collective view of the industry on the strategy to be adopted by the GFMA for the continued development and growth of the seafood processing cluster.
+This business plan articulates the collective view of the industry on the strategy to be adopted by the GFMA/SGH for the continued development and growth of the seafood processing cluster.

 Financial stability – strengthen and stabilise the organisation’s financial position